 - Ficaria verna subsp. verna (

-The second two are much more ubiquitous occurring with several exceptions mostly throughout the UK and have smaller flowers, up to 4cm across, with bulbils on the
+The second two are much more ubiquitous occurring with several exceptions mostly throughout the UK and have smaller flowers, up to 4cm across, with bulbils after flowering on both the

 Lesser Celandine is one of the first plants to flower in spring.
 The year 2008 was a very good year for it.
 The flowers are solitary, nominally 8-petalled and shiny yellow.
 The yellow sometimes giving way to whiteness, especially in very sunny weather.